 After I transferred to my second school in 2007 and started working at a Doctor’s office, I spent considerably less time in the mall, but by 2007, online shopping became “the thing” and I spent countless hours of my down time scouring websites for the next great deal.

-By the end of 2007 I’d (nearly) maxed out my cards.
+By the end of 2007 I’d (nearly) maxed out my cards and had terrible credit.
+(Check yours for free, here.)
 I remember one week I had $30 dollars left to last until my next payday and instead of buying groceries (Which I desperately needed) I bought the UGLIEST purse while out shopping with a friend, because I felt like I absolutely had to buy something before I left the store.
 So I bought said ugly purse and convinced myself I loved it, and it never left the back of my closet after that day.

 In the coming weeks I’d look at that purse and go, “Why did I do that?” and feel such shame.
 That is when I knew I had a problem with both shopping too much and my finances, but I didn’t necessarily know what to do about it.